atripes/bloggo/_posts/2018-04-25-Tips-and-Tricks.md

 Fuck, this will be a standalone post at some point.
 Nah, wait, it's so easy:
 `git clone https://github.com/core-process/linux-unattended-installation.git` and then follow the readme.
 Only works on Linux hosts.

+## Compress mp4 via ffmpeg
+This compresses the input by a factor of ~12:
+`ffmpeg -i ds_orig.mp4 -c:v libx264 -c:a copy -crf 28 -preset veryfast x264_crf28.mp4`

 This will be constantly updated.